department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/learning-center-mvp/template-requirements.md

 ## FE tags
 We are flattening topic and audience tags in the FE.
 Up to 4 FE tags can be displayed.
 The 4 can be a mix of topic and audience.
+Only 1 audience tag allowed.

-By default, the "primary" BE tag should be one of the 4 FE tags -- this gives the author the ability to select 3 more as FE tags.
+The FE tags do not need to match the BE categories. ~By default, the "primary" BE tag should be one of the 4 FE tags -- this gives the author the ability to select 3 more as FE tags.~

 ## FE topic tags

 We're separating LC topic tags from the global benefit hub taxonomy.
 We are also separating Administration info from tags.

-_Note: Benefit hub taxonomy and Administration info will be used in the CMS to inform certain components like the Need more help, but not to create the FE tag experience._

 This list of FE tags may grow in the future, but it will depend on user data, as well as patterns of frequent article topics during tier 2 content migrations.
 We may also deprecate FE tags if users don't interact with it as a way to browse content.